Nusrat Jahan: Personal life

+Jahan was in a relationship with Kader Khan for about "three or four" years.
+In 2012, he was implicated in the gang rape of Suzette Jordan.
+Jahan maintained that they broke up 5 months before the incident and that they remained good friends afterwards.
+A concerned group of lawyers accused Jahan of giving shelter to Kader Khan who is absconding from the law and demanded that she be arrested.
+Later she said that if he had committed the crime, he must be punished by the court of law.

-Jahan and businessman Nikhil Jain had an elaborate marriage ceremony on 19 June 2019 in Turkey, followed by a reception attended by Chief Minister Mamata Banerjee and her actress friend and co-Member of Parliament Mimi Chakraborty, among other celebrities.
+Jahan and businessman Nikhil Jain got married on 19 June 2019 in Turkey.
 Jahan later has claimed that the marriage was not legal and "it was nothing more than a live-in relationship".
 Later a Kolkata court ruled that Jahan and Jain's marriage is legally invalid.

 Jahan began her relationship with actor Yash Dasgupta but their marital status remains unknown as of December 2021.
-In August 2021, Jahan gave birth to a boy, at a private hospital in Kolkata.
+In August 2021, Jahan gave birth to a boy named Yishaan J, Dasgupta, at a private hospital in Kolkata.
 It is reported that the child's birth certificate named Dasgupta as the father.
+In February 2022, Jahan confirmed their marriage since 2020.

 Filmography

+As producer

+YD Films is an Indian film production company based in Kolkata.
+The company was established by Yash Dasgupta and Nusrat Jahan in 2023.